 Where you stay all depends on what you are most interested in.
-Bali is a really big island, so there are a lot of different cities that might spark your interests.
+Bali is a really big island, so there are a lot of different cities that might spark your interest.
 I would highly recommend going to a few different areas of Bali to get the full experience of what Bali has to offer.

 If you are interested in temples, culture, jungle vibes, yoga and retreats, Ubud is where you want to be.
 You will find adorable cafes, rice patty terraces, and some of the most important temples in all of Bali.
 Ubud also has a huge ex-pat community, coffee plantations, waterfalls nearby and some of the best shopping!
 I personally loved staying in Ubud, but note just like any city, it’s full of traffic and people.
 Think Ubud is for you?
 We stayed right down the block from the Sacred Monkey Forest at Evitel.
 It was within walking distance to tons of amazing cafes and shops.
 If you are a moderate budget-friendly traveler, this hotel is perfect for you!
-Want to learn more about Ubud?
-Heres a full in-depth guide of the top activities, temples, and food spots in Ubud, Bali found HERE!

 Looking for more of a remote bungalow experience?
 Then the Nusa Islands are for you!
 Take a ferry boat (30 mins) from Sanur to Nusa Lembongan.
 We stayed at The Well House by Mushroom Beach.
 We had a pleasant stay and were in walking distance to Devils Tear and Dream Beach (top attractions).
 Exploring the Nusa Islands are best by scooter, but the roads are unpaved and rocky.
 If you opt-out on the scooter, you can find an open truck bed taxi, but note they tend to be more little pricy than the mainland.
 We also found you can rent your own bicycle.